Visual impairment: Social and psychological

 Studies demonstrate an association between older adults with visual impairment and a poor mental health; discrimination was identified as one of the causes of this association.
 Older adults with visual impairment have a 1.5-fold risk of reporting perceived discrimination and of these individuals, there was a 2-fold risk of loneliness and 4-fold risk of reporting a lower quality of life.
-Among adults with visual impairment, the prevalence of moderate loneliness is 28.7% (18.2% in general population) and prevalence of severe loneliness is 19.7% (2.7% in general population).
-The risk of depression and anxiety are also increased in the visually impaired; 32.2% report depressive symptoms (12.01% in general population), and 15.61% report anxiety symptoms (10.69% in general population).
+Among adults with visual impairment, the prevalence of moderate loneliness is 28.7% (18.2% in the general population), and the prevalence of severe loneliness is 19.7% (2.7% in the general population).
+The risk of depression and anxiety is also increased in the visually impaired; 32.2% report depressive symptoms (12.01% in the general population), and 15.61% report anxiety symptoms (10.69% in the general population).

-The subjects making the most use of rehabilitation instruments, who lived alone, and preserved their own mobility and occupation were the least depressed, with the lowest risk of suicide and the highest level of social integration.
+The subjects making the most use of rehabilitation instruments, who lived alone, and preserved their mobility and occupation, were the least depressed, with the lowest risk of suicide and the highest level of social integration.

-Those with worsening sight and the prognosis of eventual blindness are at comparatively high risk of suicide and thus may be in need of supportive services.
-Many studies have demonstrated how rapid acceptance of the serious visual impairment has led to a better, more productive compliance with rehabilitation programs.
+Those with worsening sight and the prognosis of eventual blindness are at comparatively high risk of suicide and thus may need supportive services.
+Many studies have demonstrated how rapid acceptance of the serious visual impairment has led to better, more productive compliance with rehabilitation programs.
 Moreover, psychological distress has been reported to be at its highest when sight loss is not complete, but the prognosis is unfavorable.
 Therefore, early intervention is imperative for enabling successful psychological adjustment.